Darmstadt-Eberstadt: Coat of arms

-The Eberstädter coat of arms goes back to the seal of Lords of Frankenstein Court.
+The coat of armsof Eberstadt goes back to the seal of Lords of Frankenstein Court.
 The oldest evidence of this seal is from the October 1617 and shows a boar with three acorns.

 The present coat of arms in use today was established in 1972.
 It shows a boar in the upper field and acorns at the bottom.
 The upper half of the shield is yellow, the lower black, the boar dark red, his tusks are white.
 With the colors red and gold are from the Lords of Frankenstein.

 The oldest seal impressions is from 1617.
-The name Eberstadt, can possibly be attributed to a name, probably of that the Frankish nobleman, who in the 7th or early 8th Century founded the settlement.
+The name Eberstadt can possibly be attributed to a name, probably of the Frankish nobleman who in the 7th or early 8th Century founded the settlement.

 Transportation

 Roads

-Eberstadt is situated at the Bundesautobahn 5 at the next exit just southwards the Autobahn-interchange Darmstädter Kreuz.
+Eberstadt is situated next to the Bundesautobahn 5, at the next exit south from the Darmstädter Kreuz interchange.

-Bundesstraße 3 tangents Eberstadt southbound to Bensheim and northbound to Darmstadt city.
-The southbound part of B3 is the new Bergstraße.
+Bundesstraße 3 passes around the west of Eberstadt, running between Bensheim and Darmstadt.
+The southbound part of the B3 is the new Bergstraße.
+Bundestraße 426, running east-west, also passes around Eberstadt.

-Besides B3 tangents the east-western-directed Bundestraße 426 Eberstadt.
 This is one of the major connections from the Bundesautobahn 5 to the Odenwald.
-In eastern direction it connects Eberstadt to Mühltal, Ober-Ramstadt and the Odenwald, in western direction to Pfungstadt and Gernsheim.
+To the east it connects Eberstadt to Mühltal, Ober-Ramstadt and the Odenwald; to the western to Pfungstadt and Gernsheim.

+Rail

+Darmstadt-Eberstadt station station is located to the west of the village centre and has Regionalbahn connections to Frankfurt, Heidelberg and Darmstadt.

-Trams & Buses
+Trams and Buses

-The train station with Regionalbahn-connections to Frankfurt, Heidelberg and Darmstadt is outside the town-centre.

-At Wartehalle, the central bus & tram-station, are given tram-connections to Darmstadt-city and the northern parts of the Bergstraße, e.g. Seeheim-Jugenheim, Alsbach and bus connections to Mühltal and Pfungstadt both with the regional transportation company RMV.
-The bus VIA25227, Bus P and Bus PE serve the town.